NGSchoolEU/website/content/gdpr_policy/_index.md

 To exercise any of these rights, please contact us using our contact form.
 We will reply within three months.
 Please note that in some cases restrictions under Article 20 of the Regulation may apply.

 **How long do you keep my data?** <br>
-We keep log files - including your personal data - for up to two years.
+We keep log files - including your personal data - for up to two months.

 **Who can I contact?** <br>
 You can contact us as follows: <br>
 e-mail: info@ngschool.eu <br>
-You can find complete contact information on website contact page.
+You can find complete contact information on website [contact page](/contact).

 ## Cookies